M-J-Robbins/good-email-code/content/email-code/preheader.md

   I've also heard reports of the code sometimes showing in the preheader, I've not been able to reproduce this but from what I've heard that might only happen when using `&zwnj;`.

-## GMX app
+## GMX apps
   The GMX app pulls in preheader content from the plain text version of the email, if this version is generated with `&zwnj;` `&#847;` or `&#8204;` rather than the characters they represent then they will show in the preheader.
+You may need to copy and paste the character into your plain text version, you can copy the [Combining Grapheme Joiner on unicode-table](https://unicode-table.com/en/034F/), remember to put a space between each time you paste it.